 - Discuss potential losses caused by weather events and where to go for help

-Educators can play a major role in helping children and families learn about and prepare for weather disasters.
+Educators can play a major role in helping children and families learn about and prepare for natural disasters.
 Below are links to digital resources that can help schools and districts develop weather disaster education lesson plans and curriculum.